-Political parties in India are governed by The Representation of the People Act, 1951 (RPA).
-Any association of Indian citizens or body of individual citizens of India calling itself a political party needs to make an application to the Election Commission to get itself registered under Section 29A as a political party in order to take part in elections and for other provisions of RPA.
-RPA also allows political parties to receive voluntary contributions from anyone, including corporate companies (but not government companies) and exclude contributions from foreign sources such as from citizens of a foreign country, foreign companies, corporations, and trusts.
+Political parties in India are regulated by The Representation of the People Act, 1951 (RPA).
+Political parties have to make an application to the Election Commission if they desire to be a political party under Section 29A.
+This must be done so that they can contest elections and abide by other provisions of RPA.
+RPA also allows political parties to accept money from anyone, including private organizations (though not government organizations) and do not permit to accept money from abroad like foreigners, foreign institutions, companies, and trusts.

-India’s political parties, BJP, Congress, AIDMK, AAP, etc., are all registered with the Election Commission under RPA.
+India's political parties, BJP, Congress, AIDMK, AAP, etc., are registered with the Election Commission under RPA.

 A political party for the purpose of Section 13A means a party registered under Section 29A of the Representation of the People Act, 1951.